“Why should I care?”

 Make it accessible

 There’s been a lot of surveys produced over the last few years that all reveal the same, one thing: researchers regularly overestimate their communication skills.
 Tongue et al. found that 75% of the orthopedic surgeons surveyed believed that they communicated satisfactorily with their patients, yet only 21% of the patients reported satisfactory communication with their doctors.
-It’s evident that patients want more from their health professionals, and it’s up to research coordinators to ensure their demands are met.
+It’s evident that patients want more from their health professionals, and it’s up to research sites to ensure their demands are met.

 So if standard methods of doctor-patient communication aren’t enough, what are our alternatives?
 To answer this, we need to consider what patients want from their consultation that isn’t currently being delivered by their doctor.